thomfang/drunk/README.md

 # drunk.ts
 Code for fun ~_~.

-# How to implement a one-way data binding
+# How to implement one-way data binding

-## Model changed and dispatch for views

-* STEP 1 -- A simple binding
+## STEP 1 -- A simple binding

     We could define the getter/setter for binding properties of model, then when the properties changed, we could recieve the message, and do update view actions.